Differentiable stratified groupoids and a de Rham theorem for inertia spaces: Fundamentals

 By definition, the quotient space $X/G$ of the $G$-space $X$ coincides with the orbit space of the groupoid $|G\ltimes X|$.
-Hence, if $X$ is Hausdorff, the orbit space becomes a Hausdorff space by Prop.~\ref{prop:BasicPropTopGroupoids} and even is a differentiable space by \cite[Thm.~11.17]{NGonzalezSanchoBook} when equipped with the sheaf of $G$-invariant functions on $X$ as the structure sheaf. \item In general, the orbit space $|\sfG |$ of a differentiable groupoid $\sfG$ need not admit a differentiable structure with respect to which the quotient map $\sfG_0 \to |\sfG |$ is a smooth map.
-As a well-known example, consider the action of $\Z$ on the circle $S^1$ by an irrational rotation.
-Then the translation groupoid $\Z\ltimes S^1$ is a (non-quasi-proper) differentiable groupoid whose orbit space $|\Z\ltimes S^1|$ is not locally Hausdorff and hence can not carry the structure of a differentiable space. \end{enumerate} \end{example}
+Hence, if $X$ is Hausdorff, the orbit space becomes a Hausdorff space by Prop.~\ref{prop:BasicPropTopGroupoids} and even is a differentiable space by \cite[Thm.~11.17]{NGonzalezSanchoBook} when equipped with the sheaf of $G$-invariant smooth functions on $X$ as the structure sheaf. \item Let $X$ be a Hausdorff differentiable space.
+Then the pair groupoid $X\times X \rightrightarrows X$ with source and target maps being projection onto the first and second factor, respectively, is a differentiable groupoid.
+It has only one orbit, hence the orbit space is naturally a differentiable space as well. \item In general, the orbit space $|\sfG |$ of a differentiable groupoid $\sfG$ need not admit a differentiable structure with respect to which the quotient map $\sfG_0 \to |\sfG |$ is a smooth map.
+As a well known example, consider the action of $\Z$ on the circle $S^1$ by an irrational rotation.
+Then the translation groupoid $\Z\ltimes S^1$ is a (non-quasi-proper) differentiable groupoid whose orbit space $|\Z\ltimes S^1|$ is not locally Hausdorff.
+Hence $|\Z\ltimes S^1|$ does not carry the structure of a differentiable space. \end{enumerate} \end{example}